FakeShemp/DiscImageCreator/Doc/ReadMe.txt

 TSSTcorp				TS-L162C				DE00		No		No			No				No						No

 **Attention
-if you rip a GD-ROM, you should rip to internal(and/or NTSC) HDD.
+if you rip a GD-ROM, you should rip to internal(and/or NTFS) HDD.
 Otherwise, if you have a supported drive, you can't only rip about 99:59:74.
 The reason is unknown.